-^{}Lower minimum investment amounts apply for investments in the name of an investor younger than 18.
+\Lower minimum investment amounts apply for investments in the name of an investor younger than 18.
 Please refer to our website for more information.

-Fund information on 30 November 2021
+Fund information on 31 October 2023

-Fund size R23.5bn
+Fund size R27.5bn

-Number of units 22 590 061 961
+Number of units 25 161 232 212

 Price (net asset value per unit) R1.00

-Monthly yield at month end 0.36
+Monthly yield at month end 0.73

-Fund weighted average coupon (days) 90.11
+Fund weighted average coupon (days) 86.74

-Fund weighted average maturity (days) 117.97
+Fund weighted average maturity (days) 107.51

 Class А

 - The current benchmark is the Alexander Forbes Short Term Fixed Interest (STeFI) Composite Index.
 Since inception to 31 March 2003, the benchmark was the Alexander Forbes 3-Month Deposit Index.
-From 1 April 2003 to 31 October 2011 the benchmark was the Domestic Fixed Interest Money Market Collective Investment Scheme sector excluding the Allan Gray Money Market Fund, performance as calculated by Allan Gray as at 30 November 2021. - 2.
-This is based on the latest available numbers published by IRESS as at 31 October 2021. - 3.
+From 1 April 2003 to 31 October 2011 the benchmark was the Domestic Fixed Interest Money Market Collective Investment Scheme sector excluding the Allan Gray Money Market Fund, performance as calculated by Allan Gray as at 31 October 2023. - 2.
+This is based on the latest available numbers published by IRESS as at 30 September 2023. - 3.
+The percentage of calendar months in which the Fund produced a positive monthly return since inception. - 4.
+The standard deviation of the Fund's monthly return.
+This is a measure of how much an investment's return varies from its average over time. - 5.
 These are the highest or lowest consecutive 12-month returns since inception.
 This is a measure of how much the Fund and the benchmark returns have varied per rolling 12-month period.
 The Fund's highest annual return occurred during the 12 months ended 31 July 2003 and the benchmark's occurred during the 12 months ended 31 July 2003.
 The Fund's lowest annual return occurred during the 12 months ended 31 October 2021 and the benchmark's occurred during the 12 months ended 31 October 2021.
 All rolling 12-month figures for the Fund and the benchmark are available from our Client Service Centre on request.